-People get into a debate over perceptions and realities.
+- People get into a debate over perceptions and realities.
 If they do not get a lot of likes on a single picture they report feeling sadness, insecurity or loneliness.
-We are seeing this growing trend in our Digital World programs.

 These are the effects social media addiction has on people.
 It is important that technology is used in a balanced manner to ensure it does not influence one’s personality, feelings or actions in any negative way.
 Having open communication, talking with your children and being their number one resource is imperative to contributing to a healthy online social life.

 Check out this video on how to stop the worst of social media: Link